 What are the costs involved for OrthoK?

 We understand it is a big decision, which is why we offer you a free assessment as to the suitability of your eyes and your lifestyle for OrthoK.
-Simply contact us on below.
+Simply give us a call on (09) 831 0202, or book below.